Skip to main content

 Rule 5160-2-05 | Classification of hospitals.

-(2) "Children's hospitals" are those hospitals that primarily serve patients eighteen years of age and younger and that are excluded from medicare prospective payment in accordance with 42 C.F.R.
-412.23(d) effective October 1, 2022, or are registered with the Ohio department of health in accordance with section 3701.07 of the Revised Code.
-A children's hospital that has less than seventy-five beds and enrolled as a medicaid provider on or after January 1, 2011, will:
+(2) "Children's hospitals" are hospitals that primarily serve patients eighteen years of age and younger, have at least seventy-five beds, and are excluded from medicare prospective payment in accordance with 42 C.F.R.
+412.23(d), effective October 1, 2025, or are licensed with the Ohio department of health in accordance with Chapter 3722. of the Revised Code.

-(3) "Critical access hospitals" (CAH) are those hospitals that are certified as a critical access hospital by the centers for medicare and medicaid services (CMS) and excluded from medicare prospective payment in accordance with 42 C.F.R.
-400.202 effective October 1, 2022.
+(3) "Critical access hospitals" (CAH) are hospitals that are certified as a critical access hospitals by the centers for medicare and medicaid services (CMS) and excluded from medicare prospective payment in accordance with 42 C.F.R.485 subpart F, effective October 1, 2025.

-(4) "Freestanding long-term acute care hospitals" are those hospitals in which the department of health and human services has determined to be excluded from medicare prospective payment in accordance with 42 C.F.R.
-412.23(e) effective October 1, 2022.
+(4) "Freestanding long-term acute care hospitals" are hospitals that the department of health and human services has determined to be excluded from medicare prospective payment in accordance with 42 C.F.R.
+412.23(e), effective October 1, 2025.

 (a) Critical access hospitals;